Up (film series): Motifs

-Critical responses, including awards
+Critical response and accolades

 The series has received high praise over the years.
 Roger Ebert said that it is "an inspired, even noble, use of the film medium", that the films "penetrate to the central mystery of life", and that the series is among his top ten films of all time.
-Michael Apted won an Institutional Peabody Award in 2012 for his work on the Up series.
-In a list of the 100 Greatest British Television Programmes drawn up by the British Film Institute in 2000, voted for by industry professionals, 28 Up placed 26th.

 The Up series has been criticised by both ethnographers and the subjects themselves for its editing style.
-Mitchell Duneier has pointed out that Apted has the ability to assert causal relationships between a character's past and present that might not actually exist.
-Apted has acknowledged this fact, pointing out that in 21 Up he believed Tony would soon be in prison, so he filmed him around dangerous areas for use in later films.
+Mitchell Duneier pointed out that Apted would assert causal relationships between a character's past and present that might not actually exist.
+Apted acknowledged this fact, pointing out that in 21 Up he believed Tony would soon be in prison, so he filmed him around dangerous areas for use in later films.
 Apted also portrayed the troubled marriage of Nick earlier in the film, although his time frame for anticipating their divorce was premature.
-Apted has stated in interviews that his "tendency to play God" with the interviews was "foolishness and wrong."
-In 21 Up, the women participants were offended that all the questions concerned domestic affairs, marriage and children, rather than politics.
-A New Yorker article by Rebecca Mead noted "[Apted] can be unbearably patronizing toward his subjects, particularly the working-class women, while he sets his more affluent participants up to look ludicrous."
+Apted stated in interviews that his "tendency to play God" with the interviews was "foolishness and wrong".
+In 21 Up, the female participants were offended that all the questions concerned domestic affairs, marriage and children, rather than politics.

+A New Yorker article by Rebecca Mead noted "[Apted] can be unbearably patronizing toward his subjects, particularly the working-class women, while he sets his more affluent participants up to look ludicrous".
 However, she did note that "To his credit, Apted has shown participants arguing back against the show's premise and against his own prejudices.
-One of the most exhilarating moments in the series occurs in '49 Up', when Jackie [...] rounds on Apted, castigating him for his decades of underestimating her.
-Apted's implied humility is ultimately, if belatedly, Jackie's vindication."
+One of the most exhilarating moments in the series occurs in 49 Up, when Jackie [...] rounds on Apted, castigating him for his decades of underestimating her.
+Apted's implied humility is ultimately, if belatedly, Jackie's vindication".

+In 1984, the then-latest instalment, 28 Up, was chosen for Roger Ebert's list of the ten greatest films of all time.

+Apted won an Institutional Peabody Award in 2012 for his work on the Up series.
+In a list of the 100 Greatest British Television Programmes drawn up by the British Film Institute in 2000, voted for by industry professionals, 28 Up placed 26th.
+In 2024, Up was voted number 1 in a list of the most influential shows from the previous 50 years, chosen by leading British TV writers and compiled by the Broadcasting Press Guild.